 However Dyson does not recommend using this to clean a huge amount of fine powder.

 On bare floor however it did have a little snow plowing effect but not too much.
 The snowplow effect only happens when you try to clean big messes like this…

 You will not clean messes like this every day but it is nice to know that this vacuum is capable of handling messes like these should the need arise.

 I also notice the shroud right in the middle isn’t spotless.

-All Dyson corded vacuums like this are backed up with a 5 year warranty.
+Dyson corded vacuums have a 5 year warranty.